 In spite of this reality, millions of starry-eyed, star-crossed lovers will marry, believing the undeniable connection created by the mutual chemistry they share is irrefutable evidence that their relationship will stand the test of time.
 Their feelings are real, but they’re not necessarily right.

-[The above post is an excerpt lifted directly from Date Like You Know What You’re Doing: Your DatePrep Guide.
+[The above post is an excerpt right from Date Like You Know What You’re Doing: Your DatePrep Guide.
 I wrote it to empower YOU to grow spiritually and date wisely so you can marry well.
-Check out the book and video curriculum here!]
+Check out the book and video curriculum here.
+Or watch this video and THEN click the previous link.]